 You must own your home for which the exemption is claimed in the year before the taxes to be exempted are due.
 The type of ownership must be in total (fee owner), as a life estate (including a lease for life), or by contract purchase.

 The property must be your principal place of residence.
-A property is considered your primary residence if you occupy the home for more than nine months in a calendar year.
-For example, you must be living in your home more than six months in 2020 to receive an exemption on your 2021 property tax.
+A property is considered your primary residence if you occupy the home for more than six months in a calendar year.
+For example, you must be living in your home more than six months in 2021 to receive an exemption on your 2022 property tax.
+The length of occupancy in the calendar year was nine months for the 2019 qualifying year.

 Property used as a vacation home is not eligible for the exemption program.